martehvi/codepub-container-workshop/01-docker-compose/README.md

 2. Next lets run the image we just built by using: `docker run -p 8000:8000 -t <image-tag-name>`

 Are they both running?
 Nice!
 You should now be able to add ingredients and display the generic static recipe in the browser window!

+> **NB**: Remember to _kill off any running containers_ before continuing.
+The containers willrun until they are manually shutdown.
+You can manually shut down your running frontend and backend by using the `ctrl+C` in the running treminal or stopping them in using the stop button in Docker Desktop.

 ## With Docker Compose